NegatioN/BattleRiteStats/_characters/poloma.md

       icon: 70d64cab20af264438c599ba3ecdd2c4
       name: Affection
       type: survival
+    - color: red
+      description: Increases damage dealt by Soul Bind from 30 to 50 and range of Soul Bind by 30.
+      icon: 510f65762365d8a47815877780d9227d
+      name: Dark Souls
+      type: offense
     - color: green
       description: Other Side heals 6 bonus healing.
 Also reduces cooldown of Other Side by 1.